bombasticSlacks/Aspirant/Game/Special-Combat-Actions.md

 ## Disarm
 With at least one free hand or a melee weapon, you can attempt to disarm a [Character](Terminology#Character) [In Melee](Effects#In%20Melee) with you.
 Make a [Strike](Strength#Strike) skill test at (-1) and if successful, your opponent drops their weapon (or it is now in your hands).

-## Grapple
+### Grapple
 Make an attack with the intent of getting control of your opponent.
-If you successfully hit, your opponent is in a grapple.
+If this is an [Non-mitigated Attack](Terminology#Non-mitigated%20Attack), your opponent is in a grapple.
 On their turn, they may:
 * Attempt an [Athletics](Strength#Athletics) [Opposed Difficulty](Skills#Opposed%20Difficulty) skill test to become the grappler, instead of the grappled.
 This test is opposed by the grapplers [Athletics](Strength#Athletics)
 * Attempt a [Grace](Agility#Grace) [Opposed Difficulty](Skills#Opposed%20Difficulty) skill test to stop being grappled.
 This test is opposed by the grapplers [Athletics](Strength#Athletics).